 Diseases and parasites cats can catch from hunting lizards and skinks

-Liver flukes Opisthorchis felineus (cat liver fluke), O. viverrini (Southeast Asian liver fluke) and Platynosomum fastosum (cat liver fluke) are parasitic organisms that live in the gall bladder, biliary ducts and (less frequently) pancreatic ducts.
+Liver flukes Opisthorchis felineus (cat liver fluke), O. viverrini (Southeast Asian liver fluke) and Platynosomum fastosum (cat liver fluke) are parasitic organisms that inhabit the gall bladder, biliary ducts and (less frequently) pancreatic ducts.
 Adult flukes deposit mature eggs in the feces, which pass out of the body of the host and into the environment.
 Snails ingest the eggs which undergo three development stages (sporocysts, rediae and cercariae), lizards or skinks become intermediate hosts when they ingest an infected snail, and cats become the final host when they ingest an infected lizard or skink.

 Opisthorchis felineus-Southern, central and eastern Europe, the southern part of Russia, Turkey, Vietnam, India, Japan, Hawaii, Florida and Central America.